RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Limit the dimensions of the paint tool texture overlay, and only create it if there's some painting to render.

 ## Plans/TODO

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/poll-finished-june-2020--2937b4d2-ad4d-4abc-8269-65083212f01c):